igng/igng.github.io/index.md

-Hello, my name is Andrea and I am a PhD student in Control Systems Engineering at University of "Tor Vergata", Rome.
+Hello, my name is Andrea and I am a PhD student in Control Systems Engineering at University of Rome "Tor Vergata".
 My research interests are: _optimal control, distributed control_ and _dynamic games_.

 ---